DisableGraphics/ProtonVPN-annoyer/README.md

 # ProtonVPN-annoyer
-A little utility for when ProtonVPN doesn't let you connect
+A little utility for when ProtonVPN doesn't let you connect.
+This program constantly tries to connect to ProtonVPN and doesn't stop until it does.

+# Dependencies
+None.
+Just a C++ compiler

+# Building
+run ```make```

+# Running
+Just execute `./annoyer`